xiaodongliang/forgeviewer_embed_in_powerbi_report/README.md

     });
     ```

-5.	build the project by the script below
+6.	build the project by the script below
     ```
      pbiviz package
+    ```

+Note: if you want to use some latest methods of Forge Viewer, yet the typeScript class has not defined them, you may try to manually add them to **index.d.ts**.

+        ```
+        node_modules/@types/forge-viewer/index.d.ts
         ```

 The distributed file ***PowerBI_ForgeViewer_Visual.pbiviz** will be generated at [dist folder](./forgePowerbiView/dist).
 Load the visual package in Power BI visuals box.
 Insert one instance, select dbid from fields.
 It will take some time for the custom visual to load the model in Viewer.